'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 Beth and Randall spent a healthy amount of time talking about something not-so-healthy: Dairy Queen.
 Was there a promotional tie-in?

-BROWNELL: No, there wasn't!
+BROWNELL: No, there wasn't.

-HUERTAS: No, in fact it was hard to get Dairy Queen to work with us.
+HUERTAS: In fact it was hard to get Dairy Queen to work with us.
 The location [of the store] that we had was actually a different brand.
 I'm not even going to say it now because I don't want to get in trouble because of what we were able to use with Dairy Queen.
 They were very specific: "If you want to work with us, this is the kind of signage you're going to have to deal with.
 This what you're going to have to do with this place."
 So it's definitely not promotional, but you know, people do like Dairy Queen.

 BROWNELL: I'm from the East Coast.
-I'm from New Jersey where Randall and Beth live in the episode and Dairy Queen Blizzards hold a very special place in my heart.
+I'm from New Jersey, where Randall and Beth live in the episode, and Dairy Queen Blizzards hold a very special place in my heart.
 [Laughs] And I was not willing to let go on that one.
 I really hoped it would come through.
 So I'm really happy that Dairy Queen agreed to do it.

 Let's flash-forward to the flash-forward.
 We now know the identity of two more people who show up at Kevin's house for Rebecca's final goodbye.
 How did you arrive on those next reveals being Deja and Annie, because there are a lot of missing pieces to go?
 And by the way, the actress who plays adult Deja could have been Lyric Ross in aged-up makeup.